An octree-based sampling algorithm for analyzing big simulation data: Results

-To assess the quality of the interpolated Mach number snapshots $\widehat{\boldsymbol{Ma}}$, we map the interpolated field back to the original grid using KNN interpolation, denoted as $\boldsymbol{Ma}^\ast$, and compare to the original field $\boldsymbol{Ma}$.
-The overall local interpolation error (original grid $\rightarrow$ $S^3$ $\rightarrow$ original grid) of the $n$th snapshot is $\Delta \mathbf{Ma}_n = |\boldsymbol{Ma}^\ast_n - \boldsymbol{Ma}_n|$.
-The temporal mean and standard deviation of the interpolation error over all snapshots are shown in fig.~(\ref{fig:spatial_error_oat}).
+To assess the quality of the interpolated Mach number snapshots $\widehat{\mathbf{Ma}}$, we map the interpolated field back to the original grid using KNN interpolation, denoted as $\mathbf{Ma}^\ast$, and compare to the original field $\mathbf{Ma}$.
+The overall local interpolation error (original grid $\rightarrow$ $S^3$ $\rightarrow$ original grid) of the $n$th snapshot is $\Delta \mathbf{Ma}_n~=~|\mathbf{Ma}^\ast_n - \mathbf{Ma}_n|$.
+The temporal mean and standard deviation of the weighted interpolation error over all snapshots are shown in fig.~(\ref{fig:spatial_error_oat}).
 Both the normalized mean error and the standard deviation are very small, $O(10^{-5})$, with their maximum values located in the wake region aft of the rear airfoil.
-As we show next, the approximation error is sufficiently small for most post-processing and analysis tasks.